 Y Combinator is one of the biggest startup accelerator programs in the world.
 This hub has been responsible for some of the biggest brands we see today.
-From Reddit, DoorDash, Stripe, and Heroku to Airbnb, Optimizely, Zenefits, and Dropbox, this accelerator program has overseen over 1,400 startups.
-The current President of Y Combinator, Sam Altman, shares a lot on startup growth and his lessons from his 9 years of working with startups.
+In fact, this accelerator program has overseen the growth of over 1,400 startups.
+These include Reddit, DoorDash, Stripe, and Heroku to Airbnb, Optimizely, Zenefits, and Dropbox.
+The current President of Y Combinator, Sam Altman, shares a lot about startup growth and his lessons from his 9 years of working with startups.

 He heads a company that has guided startups to total valuations of over $80 billion.
 In 2015 he was named by Forbes as the top under 30 investor.
 Sam Altman clearly knows a lot about the startup life.
 His philosophies, guides, and tips are what startups apply to Y Combinator for.
-And we lay them bare below to build on this good knowledge:
+We’ve laid them out below to help even more startups benefit from his knowledge:

 1. Dominant Brands Can Crush You

 Altman advises startups to tread carefully when attempting to compete with big brands.
 These brands have regulatory advantages and they can execute many things on a massive scale.
-A startup’s mistake is to try to compete with such a brand.
+It’s a huge mistake for a startup to try and compete with such a brand.

 Instead, Sam Altman advises startups to target where these big brands are weak and go at them really hard.
-If you target where they are not performing very well there is a chance that if they do not decide to tackle the problem, then you will win some users who have that as a pain point.
+If you target areas where they are not performing very well, there is a chance that you will win some customers over.
+Especially if these customers are frustrated by this particular pain point and your competitor decides not to tackle the problem.

 2. A Few Users who Love Your Product can Make a Big Difference

 There are two ways of going through the early phase of a startup.
-The first one is to go the tough vertical way and the second one is to go the horizontal shallow way.
+The first one is to grow vertically and the second one is to grow horizontally.

-The vertical way is where your target is to gain a few users that really love your product while the horizontal way is to get thousands of users who only like it.
+Vertical growth is where your target is to gain a few users that really love your product.
+On the other hand, horizontal growth is where you get thousands of users who only like this product.

 On the other hand, users that only tend to like your product but are not staunch believers will move to the next competitor as soon as they notice better quality out there.
 They do not care whether you succeed or fail.

-Y Combinator advises their startups to go the vertical way in the early stages.
+Y Combinator advises their startups to aim for vertical growth in the early stages.
 If you can find 100 users that truly love your product or service, then it becomes very easy to iterate things without worrying about whether the users will stay.
-Growth becomes possible because you get a lot more honest feedback than users who just outrightly cancel their accounts and leave.
+Growth becomes possible because you get a lot more honest feedback than users who just cancel their accounts and leave.

 The question that Sam Altman keeps asking startups is, “if you win will you manage to stay the winner?”

 It is important to build a business that will last its time.
-A business that stays at the top for as long as imaginably possible.
+Every startup founder wants a business that can stay at the top for as long as imaginably possible.

 There are several examples around the world of such companies.
 For instance, Google got to the top of the search engine and advertising business after some amazing growth.
-Despite massive efforts by other search engines to reach them and companies like Facebook targeting their advertising business, Google is still the biggest advertising company in the age of the internet and its search engine still the most loved and number one worldwide.
+They grew despite massive efforts by other search engines to reach them and companies like Facebook targeting their advertising business.
+Today Google is still the biggest advertising company in the age of the internet.
+This search engine is still the most-loved and number one search engine worldwide.

 Another example is Apple.
-Steve Jobs went through a lot trying to get this company off the ground in its early years including getting fired from Apple before he was hired back.
-When it eventually got up, it has stayed up even in the absence of its late founder.
-The iPhone is the most bought mobile phone in America and Apple the second biggest company in the world.
+Steve Jobs went through a lot trying to get this company off the ground in its early years.
+He even got fired from Apple before he was hired back.
+When his efforts at Apple eventually started to scale, the company experienced explosive growth.
+Apple still dominates the industry, even in the absence of its late founder.
+The iPhone is the most bought mobile phone in America and Apple is the second biggest company in the world.

 It doesn’t make sense to not mention Amazon.
 This is the world’s biggest online retailer.
-While it has always been big for the past decade, it really became of age this year.
-The company’s founder, Jeff Bezos, is now the richest man in the world with a net worth of $181.6bn.
+While it has always drawn millions of customers from around the world, it really came of age in 2021.
+The company’s founder, Jeff Bezos, is now the richest man in the world with a net worth of $189.2 billion.
 Amazon recently announced a minimum wage increase for their hundreds of thousands of employees.
-This company is at the top but there is not a single company that can get to it anytime soon.
+This company is at the top in the e-commerce industry.
+What’s more, there is not a single company that can get to it anytime soon.

 There are several other examples like Reddit, Airbnb, PayPal, Salesforce, and so forth.

-This begs Altman’s question to startup founders, can you stay at the top once you win?
+This raises the same question Altman asked several startup founders – can you stay at the top once you win?

 4. It’s Important to Hire Incredibly Well

-According to the President of Y Combinator, the biggest cause of death for most startups is by suicide.
+According to the President of Y Combinator, the biggest cause of death for most startups is death by suicide.
 It is never a case of murder.
-Startups are always trying to die by themselves.
+Startups are always trying to kill themselves.

-Founders are on the spot for causing those deaths.
-Their biggest mistake; hiring the wrong people.
-Their second biggest mistake; taking too long to fire under-performing employees.
+Founders are the top offenders behind those deaths.
+Their biggest mistake is hiring the wrong people.
+Their second biggest mistake is taking too long to fire under-performing employees.

 Mark Zuckerberg hired his first employees based on three determinants; one is that they were smart.
 Secondly, they got things done.
-Lastly, they made Mark want to spend time with them.
+Lastly, their personalities drove him to spend time with them.

-These vices govern how Y Combinator teaches startups to hire.
+These criteria also govern how Y Combinator teaches startups to hire.
 The employees have to fit into the culture.
-One of the reasons Mark considered these three determinants and especially the third one is that at one point or another he would need to report to a member of his team.
-He needed to report to someone who would be easy to talk to.
+One of the reasons Mark considered these three determinants – especially the third one – is that at one point or another he would need to report to a member of his team.
+He knew he needed to report to someone who would be easy to talk to.